BlinkDL/RWKV-LM/README.md

 1. Now time decay is like 0.999^T (0.999 is learnable).
 Change it to something like (0.999^T + 0.1) where 0.1 is learnable too.
 The 0.1 part will be kept forever.

-2. Use complex number (so, rotation instead of decay) in some channels.
+2. Use complex-valued decay (so, rotation instead of decay) in some channels.

-3. Inject some trainable and interpolable positional encoding?
+3. Inject some trainable and extrapolatable positional encoding?

 4. Aside from 2d rotation, we can try other Lie groups such as 3d rotation ( SO(3) ).
 Non-abelian RWKV lol.